 I actually spent 2 weeks in Bandung commissioning a vacuum pressure impregnation plant for insulating the stators of traction motors.
 It was quite an experience.
 I also managed to sneak in a weekend diving on Bali, which was a real treat.

 From what I saw Indonesia back then seemed to me to be a beautiful country and the people were all very friendly.
 During that time I was also introduced to several different Asian dishes, one of which was this rendang curry.

 I hope you enjoy this recipe as much as I do.
-It is nice served up with some white rice or Jasmine coconut rice, whatever takes your fancy.
+It is nice served up with some coconut rice or Jasmine coconut rice, whatever takes your fancy.